techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ### Turn on meeting recording

-Recording meetings is optional, however, there are many cases that you'll want to allow meetings to be recorded.
+Recording meetings is optional, however, there are many cases that you want to allow meetings to be recorded.
 Meeting recordings as you imagine is recording a stream of audio and video for a meeting, but in the case with CoPilot, it's used to help generate meeting summaries, recaps, and other information after the meeting has ended.
 When a meeting is recorded:

 - It gets uploaded to OneDrive (private meetings) or SharePoint (channel meetings).